Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 processor interrupt

-for i386 processors (32 bits), then specific registers -
+0x80for i386 processors (32 bits), then specific registers -

-instruction for x86_64 processors (64 bits), then specific registers
+syscallinstruction for x86_64 processors (64 bits), then specific registers

-on ARM processors, the system call is performed by a swi 0x0
+on ARM processors, the system call is performed by a swi 0x0 instruction,

-on aarch64 by svc #0
+on aarch64 by svc #0.

-For people not aware of what exactly is a calling convention should read at leas this wikipedia article on x86 calling convention.
-But in a short a calling convention defines how and where parameters should be placed in order to call the code, how parameters are passed registers or/and stack, how values are returned etc. |
+| For people not aware of what exactly is a calling convention should read at least this wikipedia article on x86 calling convention.
+But in a short a calling convention defines how and where parameters should be placed in order to call the code, how parameters are passed registers or/and stack, how values are returned, etc. |

 This manual page also gives an important difference with regular functions, while

-etc. The programs and the kernel actually know them by numbers.
+memfd_create etc. The programs and the kernel actually know them by numbers.

-Outside, of this scope not all syscalls are made equal nowadays, some syscalls, usually the most used ones are exported in the user space memory, to avoid the cost of switching to kernel mode.
+Outside of this scope not all syscalls are made equal nowadays, some syscalls, usually the most used ones, are exported in the user space memory, to avoid the cost of switching to kernel mode.
 In practice, vDSO (Virtual Descriptor Shared Object) is like a library, it is loaded in memory so that it can be accessed from the program memory (glibc knows about this memory region and will use it). pmap -X {pid}

-To read more about it, one should read the relevant manual page ( E.g ` __vdso_clock_gettime`, which is called by |
+To read more about it, one should read the relevant manual page ( E.g |

 The syscall numbers are different between architectures!
 On Linux